LABSN/expyfun/doc/getting_started.rst

 Other settings depend on whether you use TDT / sound card / parallel port for auditory stimuli and triggering.
-Possibilities can be seen by looking at :py:obj:`expyfun.known_config_types`.
+Possibilities can be seen by looking at :obj:`expyfun.known_config_types`.
 Your current system configuration can be viewed by doing::

     >>> expyfun.get_config()